colory-games/UEPlugin-AdvancedControlFlow/docs/tutorial.md

 ## Conditional Sequence

-MultiBranch node execute all relevant execution pins if the conditional pin is true.
+Conditional Sequence node execute each relevant execution pins if each conditional pin is true.
 Comparision to the implementation on the vanilla Unreal Engine is as follows.

 ![Vanila vs Conditional Sequence](images/tutorial/vanilla_vs_conditional-sequence.png)